Olympus E-M5 II vs Sony RX100 III

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the RX100 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the RX100 III has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX100 III was succeeded by the Sony RX100 IV, while the E-M5 II was followed by the Olympus E-M5 III.
+Both the E-M5 II and the RX100 III have been discontinued, but can regularly be found used on eBay.
+The RX100 III was replaced by the Sony RX100 IV, while the E-M5 II was followed by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-M5 II Manual (free pdf) or the online Sony RX100 III Manual.

 So how do things add up?
 Is the Olympus E-M5 II better than the Sony RX100 III or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.